sarah11918/docsfordev/src/pages/en/chapter8.md

 - create a "user council" (group of current/potential users who agree to provide feedback)
 - collect document "sentiment" e.g. "Was this helpful?" or "How do you feel about these docs?"

 Note: User feedback will often be *contextual* and you can't ignore the state they were in when visiting the docs.
-If they ame to the docs frustrated with a problem, you might be measuring their overall mood, not their reaction to the docs!
+If they came to the docs frustrated with a problem, you might be measuring their overall mood, not their reaction to the docs!

 ## Convert feedback to action